Philip III of Spain: Duke of Lerma as valido

+Modern interpretation of Lerma

 Lerma, in due course declared a duke, positioned himself as the gateway to the King.
 All the business of government, Philip instructed, was to arrive in writing and be channeled through Lerma before reaching him.
 While Philip was not hugely active in government in other ways, once these memoranda, or consulta, had reached him, he appears to have been assiduous in commenting on them.
 Debates in royal councils would now only begin upon the written instruction of the king, again, through Lerma.
 All members of royal councils were under orders to maintain complete transparency with Lerma as the King's personal representative; indeed, in 1612 the councils were ordered by Philip to obey Lerma as if he were the king.

-The extent of the Duke of Lerma's direct involvement in the governance of Spain has long been a subject of historical debate.
-Contemporary observers frequently attributed nearly all decisions of state to his influence, perceiving him as the central figure behind the machinery of government during the reign of Philip III.
-This view cast Lerma as an omnipresent and powerful valido, orchestrating policy and court politics from behind the scenes.
-However, modern scholarship has offered a more nuanced interpretation, with some historians arguing that Lerma lacked both the temperament and the dynamism necessary to assert a dominant and sustained influence over the daily operations of government.
-According to this perspective, while Lerma undoubtedly held significant formal power and enjoyed the king's confidence, his effectiveness and initiative as a political actor may have been more limited than his reputation suggests, shaped as much by perception and courtly image as by actual administrative control, still others consider Lerma to have carefully attended only those Councils of State that addressed matters of great importance to the King, creating a space for the wider professionalization of government that had been lacking under Philip II.
+The degree to which Lerma himself played an active role in government has been disputed.
+Contemporaries were inclined to see Lerma's hand in every action of government; others have since thought Lerma to have 'neither the temperament nor the energy' to impose himself greatly on the actions of government; still others consider Lerma to have carefully attended only those Councils of State that addressed matters of great importance to the King, creating a space for the wider professionalization of government that had been lacking under Philip II.

 This new system of government became increasingly unpopular very quickly.
 The novel idea of a valido exercising power went against the long-standing popular conception that the king should exercise his powers personally, not through another.
 Before long, the apparatus of the Spanish government was packed with Lerma's relatives, Lerma's servants and Lerma's political friends, to the exclusion of others.
 Lerma responded by further limiting his public visibility in politics, avoiding signing and writing documents personally.